 - 1.1 Local authorities must distinguish between capital expenditure and revenue expenditure in their accounting.
 Unless expenditure qualifies as capital it will normally be charged to revenue in the year that the expenditure is incurred.
 The rules as to what can qualify as capital expenditure are complex however, in its simplest form capital expenditure involves acquiring or enhancing fixed assets with a long-term value to the authority, such as land, buildings, and major items of plant, equipment or vehicles.
 Capital assets shape the way services are delivered in the long term and create financial commitments for the future in the form of financing costs and revenue running costs. - 1.2 The Government places strict controls on the financing capacity of the authority, this is known as the Prudential Framework.
+This Framework is based on principles rather than being a prescriptive rules-based system and places a degree of reliance on local authorities to comply with the intent and spirit of the Framework and the principles of prudence, affordability, proportionality and sustainability.
+The Framework comprises underlying legislation (s1 & 12 Local Government Act 2003), which local authorities must adhere to, and four statutory codes (Prudential Code, Treasury Management Code, Guidance on Local Authority Investments and Guidance on Minimum Revenue Provision) which they must have regard to. - 1.3 Effective financial planning, option appraisal, risk management and governance processes are essential in achieving a prudent approach to capital expenditure, investment and debt.
+Therefore, all investment decisions are taken in light of the Council's Corporate Business

-Effective financial planning, option appraisal, risk management and governance processes are essential in achieving a prudent approach to capital expenditure, investment and debt.
-Therefore, all investment decisions are taken in light of the Council's Corporate Business Plan, Medium Term Financial Strategy (MTFS), Capital Strategy and Treasury Management Strategy (TMS).
-The control of capital expenditure is therefore carefully planned and prioritised in order to maximise the benefit of resources overall. - 1.3 The Local Government Act 2003 requires the Council to have regard to the Chartered Institute of Public Finance and Accountancy (CIPFA) Treasury Management Code of Practice ("TM Code"), and specifically the Prudential Code for Capital Finance in Local Authorities which authorities when determining how much it can afford to borrow.
-The objectives of the Prudential Code are to ensure, within a clear framework, that the capital expenditure plans of local authorities are affordable, prudent, proportionate and sustainable - 1.4 This report should be read in conjunction with the Treasury Management Report this will allow readers to understand how stewardship, value for money, prudence, governance, risk management, sustainability and affordability are managed by the Council.
+Plan, Medium Term Financial Strategy (MTFS), Capital & Investment Strategy and Treasury Management Strategy (TMS).
+The control of capital expenditure is therefore carefully planned and prioritised in order to maximise the benefit of resources overall

+1.4 This report should be read in conjunction with the Treasury Management Strategy - this will allow readers to understand how stewardship, value for money, prudence, governance, risk management, sustainability and affordability are managed by the Council.